Back up and restore data

 ON (TABLE sr_member, TABLE sr_pmc);

-The following example backs up all tables from the database sr_hub
+The following example backs up all tables from the database sr_hub in the snapshot sr_all_backup and upload the snapshot to the repository test_repo.

 BACKUP DATABASE sr_hub SNAPSHOT sr_all_backup